gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ## Setting up the module

 The first step is to deploy the module.
 Every DAO will have their own module.
-The module is linked to a DAO (called executor in the contract) and an oracle (e.g. Realitio).
+The module is linked to a DAO (called avatar in the contract) and an oracle (e.g. Realitio).
 These cannot be changed after deployment.

 As part of the setup you need to define or choose a template on Realitio.
 More information can be found in [their docs](https://github.com/realitio/realitio-dapp#structuring-and-fetching-information)